CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 ..
 Note::

-	Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.
-If you're on Linux, you may need to prefix your docker commands with sudo.
+	Depending on how you've installed Docker on your system, you might see a ``permission denied`` error after running the above command.
+If you're on Linux, you may need to prefix your Docker commands with sudo.
 Alternatively to run docker command without sudo, you need to add your user (who has root privileges) to docker group.
 	For this run:

 	Create the docker group::